vinitshahdeo/Truth-OR-Dare-Game/README.md

 ## How to Play?

 The rules are simple!
 One player starts off by clicking on, “**truth** or **dare**" button.
 If the player clicks “**truth**”, a question will appear on the screen that he/she must answer honestly.
-If he/she chooses “dare,” he/she will be given a command or some kind of action/task he/she need to perform.
+If he/she chooses “**dare**”, he/she will be given a command or some kind of action/task he/she need to perform.

 Regardless of the choice, it’s a fun game for everyone, and the room is sure to be filled with roaring laughter!
 To keep the game fun, make sure your truth questions deal with a sore topic that could embarrass them, and make sure the dares don't send anyone to the emergency room or jail!
 [Click here](http://vinitshahdeo.com/projects/TruthAndDare/) to start!